youribonnaffe/iegeek-security-camera/README.md

 The application itself is not too bad but I wanted to see if it was possible to enable/disable the camera remotely.
 Ideally I would like to receive alerts only when I'm not home which is known by the fact I enable or disable my home alarm (another system).

+TLDR: I did not manage to do it!
+But maybe others will have new ideas 🤓.

 ## Gathering intel about the camera

 I did not find much on the internet about this specific model but by searching about the mobile application I found: